LianyiZhang/SMCoSCS/prism_model/README.md

-To use the PRISM probabilistic mode checker, you need download the PRISM for your operating systems architectures.
+To use the PRISM probabilistic model checker, you need download the PRISM tool which is fit for your operating systems architectures.

 PRISM model checker page:
 <a href='http://www.prismmodelchecker.org'> http://www.prismmodelchecker.org</a>